Aspen Technology & Society Program

 - Education, focusing on the impact of technology on education curricula (STEM), remote learning and virtual reality to new skills from operating drones and self-driving cars to the impact on transportation, logistics and delivery systems.

 - Information Technology, focusing on the impact of technology on Big data and Data analytics, cybersecurity, E-Health and cross-sectorial programs (e.g. e-government, innovation and competitiveness).

 - FinTech, focusing on the impact of technology on trade flows and the shift in payment preferences which are impacting the financial sector business model.

 Under the 2019 program edition, the official launch of the Romania Communicates Initiative was organized by the Romanian Ministry of Communication and Information Society in partnership with the Aspen Institute Romania, on March 25, focusing on issues related to E-Government and cyber security.
 This cooperation will continue and other workshops will be organized on the key topics identified.

-Between May 24th – 26th, 2019, a transatlantic leadership seminar will be organized, in partnership with Aspen Institute – Socrates Program (USA), with the support of The Bucharest Office of the German Marshall Fund of the US.
-The seminar will explore the ways in which technology is transforming democratic societies and will be moderated by Dr. Mischa Thompson, Policy Advisor at the U.S. Commission on Security and Cooperation in Europe (CSCE, also known as the Helsinki Commission).
-The seminar is addressing a diverse audience in terms of professional sectors (private, public, non-profit), background, gender, political affiliation, mainly active in diplomacy, political affairs, international relations, foreign affairs, defense policy, communication, technology and finance.
-The participants will originate from Romania, as well as from the USA and from countries in the Black Sea region.
+Between May 24th – 26th, 2019, a Transatlantic Leadership Seminar was organized, in partnership with Aspen Institute – Socrates Program (USA), with the support of The Bucharest Office of the German Marshall Fund of the US.
+The seminar explored the ways in which technology is transforming democratic societies and was moderated by Dr. Mischa Thompson, Policy Advisor at the U.S. Commission on Security and Cooperation in Europe (CSCE, also known as the Helsinki Commission).
+The seminar addressed a diverse audience in terms of professional sectors (private, public, non-profit), background, gender, political affiliation, mainly active in diplomacy, political affairs, international relations, foreign affairs, defense policy, communication, technology and finance.
+The participants originated from Romania, as well as from the USA and from countries in the Black Sea region.